rust-lang/rust/text/0517-io-os-reform.md

     fn by_ref<'a>(&'a mut self) -> ByRef<'a, Self> { ... }

-    // Whenever bytes are written to `self`, write them to `other` as well fn broadcast<W: Write>(self, other: W) -> Broadcast<Self, W> { ... }
+    // Whenever bytes are written to `self`, write them to `other` as well
+    #[unstable] // uncertain semantics of errors "halfway through the operation"
+    fn broadcast<W: Write>(self, other: W) -> Broadcast<Self, W> { ... }
 }